pc-john/vkperf/ListOfTests.md

 }
 ```

-More details can be found in [Packed data tests](#packed-data-tests) section.
+More details about packed data can be found in [Packed data tests](#packed-data-tests) section.

 #### Packed buffer performance - 2x buffer using 16-byte struct unpacked

-Packed buffer test uses two structs stored in two buffers that are unpacked into four attributes:
+The test uses two structs stored in two buffers that are unpacked into four attributes:

 ```c++
 struct PackedData1 {